 The most common cause of nonfatal choking in young children is food.
 At least one child dies from choking on food every five days in the U.S., and more than 12,000 children are taken to a hospital emergency room each year for food-choking injuries.

-The other night we had a scare.
+When Coop was a little over a year old, we had a scare.
 We were sitting down for supper, listening to music and having a typical night of family time at the table.
 Lil man was singing and dancing in his high-chair then went quiet.
 Heath immediately recognized he was choking.
 I did the finger sweep to see if there was something close that I could remove but this was lodged deeper in his throat.
 His gag reflex was working but could not remove the object alone.
 Thank God I have medical training and immediately took action.
 I picked him up and turned him at an angle on my arm, upside down and began thrusts on his back in between his shoulder blades and a piece of chicken popped right out.
 While it was a very scary situation, mommy instincts kicked in and we were able to get his passage way cleared quickly.
 Hearing him cry was the greatest sound ever and it took me a while to stop cuddling him after.
 He did not need further medical attention but if you are uncertain always opt on the safe side and take your child to the emergency room or urgent care.

 I share this with you because it is astonishing how things can go from great to an emergency situation faster than you can blink an eye.
-To have the knowledge to know how to handle situations is so incredibly important not just in a choking instance but in any form of injury that our lil one’s occur.
+To have the knowledge to know how to handle situations is so incredibly important not just in a choking instance but in any form of injury that our little one’s occur.
 I realize that there are some injuries and situations that may be out of our control but to know what to do while waiting for emergency response or getting them to the emergency room is priceless.

 I highly recommend a CPR and First Aid response class to all new parents and caregivers.
 Even if you are certified and it has been a while a refresher courses is always a good idea.
 If you don’t have time for a class I have included videos.
 Take the time to watch them!
 You never know when the skill learned will come in handy.
 Want to take a class and don’t know where to start?
 Take a look at the American Red Cross site for locations near you.